sijovijayan/angular-js-owl-carousel-example/README.md

 # angular-js-owl-carousel-example

-To integrate owl carousel in Angular.js
+This is a small example of owl carousel integration, I'm not sure it following the angular js standard.
+I hope it help someone who trying to use  'owl carousel' in AngularJs.